benjoaquin/mac-dev-playbook/README.md

 #### Finding Apps

+* For Homebrew packages and applications it is **simplest** to [search all of homebrew on the web](https://formulae.brew.sh).
+It makes it easy to search both packages and applications and confirm it is what you think it is.
 * **Brew packages**: To find brew packages to install, run the command `brew search <package-name>` and look for listings under "Formulae".
 * **Brew applications**: brew installs applications using `brew cask` (an add-on).
 To find brew applications, run the command `brew search <app-name>` and look for listings under "Casks".
 * **Mac AppStore**: Mac AppStore apps are installed using the `mas` package.
 To find application info, run the command `mas search <app-name>`.
 NOTE: you will need to run the ansible playbook once initially to install the `mas` package (or manually run `brew install mas`).